openedx/openedx-filters/docs/how-tos/create-new-filter.rst

     Defining the filter's behavior includes:

-    - Defining the filter type for identification
+    - Defining the :term:`filter type<Filter Type>` for identification
-    - Defining the filter's signature
+    - Defining the :term:`filter signature<Filter Signature>`
     - Defining the filter's behavior for stopping the process in which it is being used

-    The filter type is the name that will be used to identify the filter's and it'd help others identifying its purpose.
-For example, if you're creating a filter that will be used during the student registration process in the LMS, according to the documentation, the filter type is defined as follows:
+    The :term:`filter type<Filter Type>` is the name that will be used to identify the filter's and it'd help others identifying its purpose.
+For example, if you're creating a filter that will be used during the student registration process in the LMS, according to the documentation, the :term:`filter type<Filter Type>` is defined as follows:

     ``{Reverse DNS}.{Architecture Subdomain}.student.registration.requested.{Major Version}``

     Where ``student`` is the subject and ``registration.requested`` the action being performed.
 The major version is the version of the filter, which will be incremented when a change is made to the filter that is not backwards compatible, as explained in the ADR.

-    Now that you have the filter type, you'll need to define the filter's signature and overall behavior.
-The filter's signature, which is the set of parameters that the filter will manipulate, depends on where the filter is located.
-For example, if you're creating a filter that will be used during the student registration process in the LMS, the filter's signature will be the set of parameters available for that time for the user.
-In this case, the filter's signature will be the set of parameters that the registration form sends to the LMS.
+    Now that you have the :term:`filter type<Filter Type>`, you'll need to define the :term:`filter signature<Filter Signature>` and overall behavior.
+The :term:`filter signature<Filter Signature>`, which is the set of parameters that the filter will manipulate, depends on where the filter is located.
+For example, if you're creating a filter that will be used during the student registration process in the LMS, the :term:`filter signature<Filter Signature>` will be the set of parameters available for that time for the user.
+In this case, the :term:`filter signature<Filter Signature>` will be the set of parameters that the registration form sends to the LMS.

     You can ask yourself the following questions to help you figure out your filter's parameters: